SangeethaKumari/HandWritingAnalysis/src/consulting/medgemma_prompt.md

 # OUTPUT EXAMPLE #
 {
-  "condition": "Contact dermatitis (possible allergic reaction)", "severity": "moderate",
+  "condition": "Possible allergic skin reaction (contact dermatitis)", "severity": "moderate",
-  "recommended_action": "Wash the affected area with clean water and mild soap.
+  "recommended_action": "Wash the area gently with clean water and mild soap.
 Avoid scratching.
-Monitor for worsening symptoms.", "explanation": "Symptoms suggest a mild allergic reaction caused by new soap.
-Home care is sufficient unless symptoms worsen.", "features": {
+If symptoms worsen or spread, visit the nearest clinic.", "explanation": "These symptoms suggest a mild allergic reaction possibly triggered by new soap.
+Basic home care may help, but medical attention is needed if irritation spreads or pain increases.", "features": {
     "colors": ["red"],
     "textures": ["blisters"],